awsdocs/amazon-fsx-windows-user-guide/doc_source/using-file-shares.md

   ```

   The output shows that the maximum buffer size is 130048\.
-+ `cache=none` – Sets the CIFS cache mode to none, that is, to not cache file data at all\.
 + `ip=preferred-file-server-Ip` – Sets the destination IP address to that of the file system's preferred file server\.

   You can retrieve the file system's preferred file server IP address as follows: